 Unless there are specific circuit requirements, and if the required capacitance is in Picofarad, a ceramic capacitor can be used.
 If the required capacitance is in Nanofarad, MLC (Multilayer Ceramic) capacitors can be blindly trusted.
 If the capacitance necessary is in Microfarad, aluminum electrolyte capacitors are a common choice.
-For wider temperature range and robustness, glass and mica capacitors can be used.
+For a wider temperature range and robustness, glass and mica capacitors can be used.

-If a circuit has specific requirements, then many other factors will need consideration.
+If a circuit has specific requirements, many other factors will need consideration.
 Different types of capacitors are preferable for particular circuits and applications.
 The preferred applications of different types of capacitors are summarized in the following table:

 Apart from the suitability of different capacitors for specific applications, other important factors that may need to consider include the following:

-- Frequency Dependence – Many capacitors have their capacitance dependant on the frequency and may not be suitable for a specific range of frequencies.
+- Frequency Dependence – Many capacitors have their capacitance dependent on the frequency and may not be suitable for a specific range of frequencies.
 Depending upon the circuit, the frequency dependence of the capacitance should be essentially considered.

 - Polarity and Reverse Voltage – If an electrolyte capacitor is used in the circuit, it must be connected in the correct direction.
 Its reverse voltage rating should be at least twice the possible reverse voltage in that branch of the circuit.

 Standard values of capacitors